Thursday, December 26, 2024

 So, officials did not even bother to develop a feasibility study, but used old documentation prepared by Energoatom back in 2018.

-Andrei Zhupanin told the “Commander in Chief” that at a meeting of the parliamentary committee he tried to find out from Minister German Galushchenko and Energoatom President Pyotr Kotin how much money they plan to implement the project for?
+Andrei Zhupanin told “Commander-in-Chief” that at a meeting of the parliamentary committee he tried to find out from Minister German Galushchenko and Energoatom President Pyotr Kotin how much money they plan to implement the project for?
 After all, the company does not have “free funds”; moreover, in recent years it has been suffering losses.

 Zhupanin recalled that Energoatom plans to purchase two reactors from Bulgaria “supposedly for only 650 million euros,” but “we do not know the final price at which these reactors can be sold to us; it is likely that the seller will begin to raise the price.”
 No one can really know the cost of the deal with the Bulgarians, the deputy emphasizes.

 In general, the declared cost of the entire project is UAH 72 billion.
 But this estimate... was compiled in 2018.
-Exactly.
+That's right.
 After all, this amount is indicated in the same “old” feasibility study for 2018, which officials submitted to parliament along with the bill in April of this year.

 Andrey Zhupanin insists: taking into account inflationary processes, 72 billion in 2018 turned into approximately 135 billion UAH in 2024.
 “I took into account inflation over the past six years and came up with a figure of UAH 135 billion.
-But where to get that kind of money?
-At Energoatom they answer: don’t worry, we are already reaching an agreement.
-But how can one trust that some foreign bank or syndicate of banks will give Ukraine a loan in times of war? – the MP asks rhetorically. – We do not have any documentary evidence of any agreements.
-And how can you even begin a five-year contract for 135 billion UAH at a time when a full-scale war of attrition has been going on in Ukraine for the third year!”
+But where can you get that kind of money?
+At Energoatom they answer: don’t worry, we are already reaching an agreement there.
+But how can one trust that some foreign bank or syndicate of banks will give Ukraine a loan in times of war? - the MP asks rhetorically. — We do not have any documentary evidence of any agreements.
+And how is it even possible to start a five-year contract for 135 billion UAH at a time when a full-scale war of attrition has been going on in Ukraine for the third year!”

 Rosatom junk?
 Experts' arguments

-“Glavkom” asked German Galushchenko why he chose the old Russian-made VVER-1000 reactors, and received a rather similar answer.
+“Glavkom” asked German Galushchenko why he chose the old Russian-made VVER-1000 reactors, and received quite the answer.

 Let us recall that after the annexation of Crimea, the 2012 law on the completion of power units at the Khmelnitsky NPP using Russian nuclear units, as well as the corresponding intergovernmental agreement with Russia, was annulled by the Verkhovna Rada.